 Discount combination tickets are available for CGN boat cruises and admission to some sights in the Lake Geneva region. the offers depends on the season but usually include 15% discount at Chateau de Chillon, 15% discount at the Garden of Five Senses in Yvoire, 20% off on the Red Cross Museum in Geneva, 20% off the Palais Lumière in Evian, and 25% off the Léman Museum in Nyon.
-By tickets for the Swiss Vapeur Parc in Le Bouveret at CGN ticket windows for 25% off.
+Buy tickets for the Swiss Vapeur Parc in Le Bouveret at CGN ticket windows for 25% off.

 Save on the Boat by Using the Train

 If time is limited, it is easy to take the train for part of the journey.
 The train is faster and cheaper than the boat.
 Vevey and Montreux offer very easy access from the train stations to the CGN boat landings.
 The distance from Genève-Cointrin to the boat landings is a bit longer but the walk is relatively flat.
-It is steep hike from the boat landings in Nyon and especially Lausanne-Ouchy to the train stations.
+It is a steep hike from the boat landings in Nyon and very steep from Lausanne-Ouchy to the train stations.
 (From Ouchy, it is worth using the metro to the main train station in Lausanne – CHF3.70 if not included in the train ticket already.)

 Cheapest Boat Cruise on Lake Geneva